droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

     <p>Ludmilla can take up to three reactions per round, but only one per turn.
 If she would lose her reactions and isn't incapacitated, she loses one reaction instead.</p>
     <p><strong><em>Misty Step.</em></strong> In response to taking damage, Ludmilla casts <em>misty step.</em></p>
     <p><strong><em>Disrupt Spell (3/day).</em></strong> <em>3rd-Level Spell:</em> 60 feet, components S, instantaneous. <em>Effect:</em> Ludmilla attempts to disrupt a creature in the process of casting a spell.
 If the creature is casting a spell of 3rd level or lower, it must make a DC 15 saving throw using its spellcasting ability.
 On a failure, the creature's spell fails and has no effect.</p>
-    <p><strong><em>Mage's Reprisal.</em></strong> In response to being missed by a spell attack or succeeding on a saving throw against a spell, Ludmilla can immediately force the caster to succeed on a DC 15 Constitution saving throw or take 7 (2d6) force damage.</p>
+    <p><strong><em>Mage's Reprisal.</em></strong> In response to being missed by a spell attack or succeeding on a saving throw against a spell, Ludmilla can immediately force the caster to succeed on a DC 15 Fortitude saving throw or take 7 (2d6) force damage.</p>
     <p><strong><em>Contingency (1/day).</em></strong> If Ludmilla would drop to 0 hit points as a result of taking damage, a <em>contingency</em> spell activates, allowing her to gain the effects of <em>dimension door</em>.
 (Because Ludmilla doesn't cast the spell at the time of her reaction, it can't be countered.)</p>
 </div>